 There are some stunning places to stay between Melbourne to Sydney - particularly if you are taking the (longer) coastal route and want to stay off the beaten track.
 If you are doing it on a budget and don't mind camping, my personal favourites are Cape Conran Cabins (http://www.conran.net.au/) - on the Victorian side, Mimosa Rocks National Park, Murramarang National Park (Depot Beach cabins and campsites are great - particularly if you enjoy camping with kangaroos!) and my all-time favourite Booderee National Park in Jervis Bay.
 The sand is the whitest and squeakiest in the world... really! about 8 years ago

 The dog on the tuckerbox rules!
 Ha ha ha...
 Yes it is quite crappy but funny.
 If your swinging by Gundagai though go into town instead of detouring.
 I dont know if it still exists but there is a place called the Niagra cafe in Gundagai.
 Its seriously a cafe straight out of the 50's, not that its trying to be that way, it just hasnt been upgraded since then.
 After the dog on the tuckerbox and a "coffee with milk" from the Niagra cafe you wont be able to handle Sydney. about 8 years ago

 Well, the dog on the tucker box is just that - a dog on a tucker box.
 Go there if you're in the area, but don't come with any grand expectations because they'll be met with nothing more than a metallic life-sized dog on a tucker box, as advertised :)

-I'll have to check out that Niagra cafe sometime - sounds interesting. almost 8 years ago
+I'll have to check out that Niagra cafe sometime - sounds interesting. about 8 years ago